1923 Nebraska Cornhuskers football team: Oklahoma

 The Cornhuskers hosted Oklahoma for the first game played at the new Memorial Stadium in Lincoln.
+To prevent confusion due to the similarity of Oklahoma's red uniforms, Nebraska wore blue in this game.
 The lopsided score does not tell the tale of the game, which was a bitter contest of near equals except for the breaks that fell in favor of the Cornhuskers.
 The Sooners repeatedly threatened to score and were thwarted by untimely errors, and the final Nebraska score came on another near-touchdown by Oklahoma that was turned over and returned 90 yards.
-Oklahoma remained winless in the series, trailing Nebraska 0-4-1.
+Oklahoma remained winless in the series, trailing Nebraska 0–4–1.

 Kansas

 Although this was not the first game to be played at the new Memorial Stadium, this was the game associated with the official dedication of the facility, scheduled to coincide with homecoming.
 According to the Nebraska yearbook, there was apparently a streak of home field losses for area teams dedicating new stadiums at about this time, and although Nebraska did not drop this game, they also failed to get a win against visiting Kansas.
 Where Nebraska had the offense to move the ball, Kansas produced some stingy goal line stands to keep the Cornhuskers off the board for all four quarters, leaving both teams scoreless at the final whistle.
-Nebraska's overall lead in the series thus remained unchanged, at 19-9-2.
+Nebraska's overall lead in the series thus remained unchanged, at 19–9–2.

 Missouri

-For the second game in a row, Nebraska came out looking solid and played strong football, only to be met by an equally strong team opposing them.
+For a consecutive game, Nebraska came out looking solid and played strong football, only to be met by an equally strong team opposing them.
 It was not a game filled with errors and mishaps, but rather two well-coached teams that matched up equally.
 As a result, the game ended in a 7–7 tie, the second consecutive tie game for Nebraska.
-The only other time Nebraska had tied two games in a row was in 1919, and it never happened again.
-Missouri still had a long way to go if they hoped to catch up the series, as they still lagged behind 3-13-1.
+The only other time Nebraska had tied two consecutive games was in 1919, and it never happened again.
+Missouri still had a long way to go if they hoped to catch up the series, as they still lagged behind 3–13–1.